Tromador/Kyngesreach/Adventure_Modules/6 - Uncharted Waters/Adventure 6 - Uncharted Waters.md

 Successful mediation leads to unified Aldshore support and insights about the cycles, the Iron Tide, and the Tidecaller Compass.

 ---
+### 🧿 Recurring Vosk Gag: "Oh no!
+The sahuagin have found me!"

+Use these interludes between quests or scenes.
+Vosk must see the sahuagin first and deliver the exact same line every time.
+Players may intervene—pointlessly.

+---

+#### 🐟 Encounter 1: Fish Presentation

+- The party is passing the docks.
+- Vosk drops a crate and stares toward the water.
+> “Oh no!
+The sahuagin have found me!”
+- Two sahuagin rise waist-deep from the sea, one holding a **single fish** on a polished plank.
+- They gently **tilt the plank toward Vosk**, nod, and submerge.

+---

+#### 🐚 Encounter 2: Tavern Visitation

+- Inside the tavern, mid-meal.
+- The door creaks open.
+Two dripping sahuagin step inside.
+> “Oh no!
+The sahuagin have found me!”
+- One walks up to Vosk and solemnly **places a seashell** on his table.
+- They bow to the room and leave.
+No one else reacts.

+---

+#### 🌙 Encounter 3: Moonlit Chase

+- Party sees Vosk **sprinting past them** at night.
+> “Oh no!
+The sahuagin have found me!”
+- A single sahuagin is walking calmly down the street behind him, holding a **small lantern made of coral**.
+- It does not speed up.
+It does not stop.
+It just watches.

+---

+#### 🪢 Encounter 4: Dockside Knotwork

+- PCs spot Vosk arguing with a rope vendor.
+- Behind him, a sahuagin silently **ties a knot** in a coil of spare rope.
+- The knot resembles a spiral.
+> Vosk turns, freezes.
+“Oh no!
+The sahuagin have found me!”
+- The sahuagin gives him a **thumbs-up**, then steps backward off the dock into the water.

+---

+#### 🪦 Encounter 5: Shell Arrangement

+- Party returns to the ship and finds **spiral shell patterns** arranged neatly on the deck near Vosk’s hammock.
+> “Oh no!
+The sahuagin have found me!”
+- He points at them, panic rising.
+- There are no sahuagin in sight—until one **slowly surfaces**, salutes, and sinks again without a word.

+## 🎶 Encounter 6: Choral Murmurs

+- While crossing town, the PCs hear **strange harmonic humming** echoing through an alley.
+- Vosk is backing out slowly.
+> “Oh no!
+The sahuagin have found me!”
+- Three sahuagin are standing in perfect unison, making low melodic clicks.
+- One produces a **tiny harp made of fishbone**, strums a note, and walks away.

+---

+##

+---

+## 🐟 The Sahuagin Wedding of Larman Vosk

+**Trigger:**
+This event occurs after the final side quest and before or during the “Imminent Cycle” main event.
+It should interrupt something important.

+---

+### 🎬 Setting:

+- **Location:** Low stone quay outside Aldshore.
+- **Time:** High tide.
+Full moon.
+- **Atmosphere:** The sea is glass-calm.
+The sky is cloudless.
+The air carries a faint tang of brine and ceremony.

+---

+### 🎭 The Procession:

+- Ten sahuagin emerge from the sea in ritual formation.
+- Each wears robes of woven kelp, crusted coral, and faded linen banners with spiral glyphs.
+- A slow, solemn music plays—reef-horns and hollow bone flutes in an unsettlingly irregular rhythm.
+- They carry no weapons.
+Only tradition.

+---

+### 🎩 The Ceremonial Hat:

+- Towering, ridiculous, and reverent.
+- Constructed from lacquered crab shells.
+- Fan coral antlers reach a metre wide, each dangling with live sea anemones.
+- Salt-rimed netting trails over the face like a bridal veil, embedded with glass shards, fishbone, and a whole barnacled clam.
+- From the crown dangles a driftwood plank etched in curling runes:
+  - *“Tide Claimed.
+Moon Witnessed.
+He is Taken.”*
+- The entire structure makes a quiet **gurgling** noise when worn, like a sponge thinking hard.

+---

+### 👰🏾 The Ceremony:

+- Vosk tries to flee.
+Two sahuagin step calmly to either side and wait.
+He freezes.
+- The music rises.
+- A pair of attendants place the hat on his head.
+It *sinks slightly*, as if tasting him.
+- The High Priestess raises her kelp-wrapped staff.

+She chants for several minutes—tones and clicks that have never been heard above water.

+Then, with slow solemnity, she taps Vosk **twice on the chest** with the staff.

+> **High Priestess Nalqua (translated, if attempted):**
+> “The debt is satisfied.
+The reef releases its claim.”

+And just like that—
+They turn.
+And return to the sea.

+---

+### 🧘 Aftermath:

+- Vosk is left standing alone.
+- The hat remains.
+The music stops.
+The tide begins to recede.
+- No one speaks.
+Even the gulls are silent.
+- Only the faint **gurgle** of ceremonial dampness can be heard from the hat.

+The sahuagin do not return.

+---

+### 🎭 Final Epilogue (End of Session):

+- The party finds Vosk later, sitting at the edge of the quay.
+- He is still wearing the hat.

+If approached:

+> **Vosk (softly):**
+> “Oh no... they’re gone.”
+> *(pause)*
+> “...I think I miss them.”

+---

+### 🪖 Post-Wedding Vosk Behaviour Protocol (Epilogue)

+- Vosk **wears the hat at all times**.
+It does not slip.
+It does not tilt.
+It is *resolute*.
+- When asked about it, he responds with total sincerity:

+> **Vosk:**
+> “What hat?”

+- The hat emits occasional, unpredictable sounds:
+  - *flobber*
+  - *drup*
+  - *klik-kloonk*
+  - *grallll*
+  - *glurb*
+  - *enthusiastic bubbling*

+- If a player attempts to remove it:
+  - The moment their fingers touch it, it emits a defensive *squelch* and goes slightly warm.
+  - A **gentle but unrelenting suction** holds it in place.
+  - Strength rolls accomplish nothing.
+Magic slides off like oil on kelp.

+> **Optional GM Response (if they persist):**
+> “You feel an ancient and unspoken pressure, as though a billion solemn fish are watching, disappointed.”

+- If Detect Magic or similar is used:
+  - The hat lights up like a beacon.
+Schools of nearby fish immediately change direction.
+  - Interpretation attempts yield only:
+    - “Conjuration.”
+    - “Binding.”
+    - And “Possibly ceremonial etiquette enforcement.”

+**Note:**
+Under no circumstances is this hat to be stolen, removed, or repurposed.
+It is not loot.
+It is **a burden**.
+One Vosk must carry.
+With honour.
+And *glurb*.

 ## Side Quests (Reputation Building)